 Pinworms are thin, tiny, wiggly and white worms that infect the intestines.
-They are also known as parasitic worms, seatworms or threadworms.
+They are also known as parasitic worms, seatworms or threadworms (1).

 They are highly contagious, and your babies can quickly contract the infection through interpersonal contact or objects that contain worms or eggs.
 The worms that pass through ingestion reside in the colon or rectum and lay eggs all around the anus.
 Moreover, humans can only harbor pinworms.

-In a research study, it is estimated that 20 – 40% of children in the US carry pinworms.
+It is estimated that 20 to 40% of children in the US carry pinworms (2).

 Can Babies Get Pinworms?

 Yes, babies do get pinworms, but it is uncommon.
 Infants who are not crawling, eating solid foods or drinking water are at zero risk of ingesting pinworms and their eggs.
 Therefore, they will not contract any illness.
 In only rare cases, eggs of the worms can be inhaled.
-Generally Infants have a clean anal region because you may often wipe their anus using baby wipes with every diaper change.
+Generally, infants have a clean anal region because you may often wipe their anus using baby wipes with every diaper change.
 Therefore, the infection is not likely to happen.
-Your little one will be at greater risk of pinworms once she starts crawling, eating or drinking.
+Your little one will be at greater risk of pinworms once she starts crawling, eating, or drinking (2).

 How Do Babies Get Pinworms?

 The eggs can live up to two weeks on some objects.
-Thus, a baby can easily pick up the worms by holding any object like a towel or a toy and can put her fingers in the mouth.
-She can also pick the pinworms by eating contaminated food.
+Thus, babies can easily pick up the worms by holding any object like a towel or a toy and can put their fingers in their mouth.
+They can also pick the pinworms by eating contaminated food (1).

 The ingested eggs will travel down the large intestine, and they will hatch there.
 The female pinworms will move from the intestine to the anal region for laying eggs.
 As these worms move, they can cause severe itching which can disturb your baby’s sleep.

-With the severe itching, your baby can likely scratch her anal region from where the eggs can enter her fingernails.
-Here is where another cycle starts when she puts her fingers or hands in her mouth.
+With the severe itching, your baby can likely scratch the anal region from where the eggs can enter their fingernails.
+Here is where another cycle starts when the babies put their fingers or hands in their mouth (3).

 How To Tell Your Baby Has Pinworms?

-If your baby is infected with pinworms, she may likely have a troubled sleep and fussiness caused by itching at the anal region.
+If your baby is infected with pinworms, they may likely have a troubled sleep and fussiness caused by itching at the anal region.

 Pinworms can cause nausea and vomiting in rare cases.
 But this can only happen if there are too many pinworms in the intestines.
-In rarest of the cases, there is a chance of appendicitis which occurs when pinworms block the appendix.
+In rarest of the cases, there is a chance of appendicitis which occurs when pinworms block the appendix (5).

 Pinworms will not cause any serious symptoms like bloody bowel movements, abdominal pain, poor appetite or fever.
 If your baby has any of these signs and symptoms, there is a chance of more severe condition that requires an immediate visit to a healthcare provider.